zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 $$

-By considering each vector component, we obtain a system of three *homogeneous* [Helmholtz equations](https://en.wikipedia.org/wiki/Helmholtz_equation):
+By considering each vector component in a Cartesian coordinate system, we obtain a system of three *homogeneous* [Helmholtz equations](https://en.wikipedia.org/wiki/Helmholtz_equation):

 $$ \tag{6.11}
 \begin{aligned}